Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 Lemonade

-Most homeowners with newer homes (built after 2000) who apply through Lemonade receive an instant online approval with no inspection required.
+Most homeowners with newer homes (built after 2000) receive an instant online approval with no inspection required.
 Coverage kicks in the same day in many cases.
-Lemonade also donates unused premiums to charity through their Giveback program, making it a popular choice among socially conscious homeowners.
+Lemonade offers standard HO-3 policies covering dwelling, personal property, liability, and additional living expenses.

-- Instant online approval β no inspection for most homes
+- Instant online approval — no inspection for most homes

 - AI-powered underwriting using satellite + property data